 Amazon entered the retail grocery space by acquiring Whole Foods Market in 2017.
 Since then, Whole Foods Markets across the country have been slowly changing and their products are being incorporated into Amazon’s online grocery offerings.
 While you can find plenty of hemp-based products in the cosmetic, grocery, and wellness departments at Whole Foods, like their parent-company Amazon, Whole Foods still does not sell hemp-derived CBD oil.

-If I Can’t Buy CBD oil on Amazon or at Whole Foods, Where Should I Shop?
+If I Can’t Buy CBD Oil on Amazon or Whole Foods, Where Should I Shop?

 While not being able to buy CBD oil on Amazon may seem inconvenient, we think it works in your favor.
 You can now shop with small, specialty retailers like us - Anavii Market!